 Madrid

-Madrid is the capital of Spain and one of the country’s most important cultural centers.
+Things To Do In Madrid Spain and one of the country's most important cultural centers.
 The city boasts an impressive number of museums, galleries, and landmarks, making it a popular destination for art lovers and history buffs.
 One of the top tourist attractions in Madrid is the Royal Palace, a stunning palace that was once the residence of the Spanish royal family.

 The Prado Museum, one of the world's most renowned art museums, is another must-visit attraction.
 Madrid is also a great destination for shopping, and the Gran Via is the perfect place for a shopping spree.
 The street is lined with shops, boutiques, and department stores, and you can find everything from high-end fashion to streetwear.